ProGamerGov/pytorch360convert/README.md

   - `e_img` (torch.Tensor): Equirectangular CHW image tensor.
   - `face_w` (int, optional): Cube face width.
 Default: 256.
   - `mode` (str, optional): Sampling interpolation mode.
 Options are 'bilinear' and 'nearest'.
 Default: 'bilinear'
-  - `cube_format` (str, optional): Input cubemap format.
-Options are 'dict', 'list', 'horizon', and 'dice'.
+  - `cube_format` (str, optional): The desired output cubemap format.
+Options are 'dict', 'list', 'horizon', 'stack', and 'dice'.
 Default: 'dice'
+    - 'stack': Stack of 6 faces (torch.Tensor), in the order of:  ['Front', 'Right', 'Back', 'Left', 'Top', 'Bottom'].
+    - 'list': List of 6 faces (List[torch.Tensor]), in the order of: ['Front', 'Right', 'Back', 'Left', 'Top', 'Bottom'].
+    - 'dict': Dictionary with keys pointing to face tensors: (Dict[str, torch.Tensor]).
+Keys are: ['Front', 'Right', 'Back', 'Left', 'Top', 'Bottom']
+    - 'dice': A cubemap in a 'dice' layout (torch.Tensor).
+    - 'horizon': A cubemap in a 'horizon' layout (torch.Tensor).
   - `channels_first` (bool, optional): Input cubemap channel format (CHW or HWC).
 Defaults to the PyTorch CHW standard of 'True'

 - **Returns**: Cubemap representation of the input image as a tensor, list of tensors, or dict or tensors.